 Not sure if you’re loving or smothering someone?

-According to a relationship article I read on the eHarmony website (note to husband: I was researching this post, not shopping), it all boils down to the focus of your attention.
+According to a relationship article I read on the eHarmony website (note to husband: I was researching this post, not shopping a younger model), it all boils down to the focus of your attention.

 Loving looks like this: